Why Rallyvite Rocks Fun Things to Do Organize

 The Portland Fruit Tree Project is a remarkable community-based nonprofit that fosters neighborhood connection and promotes equitable access to healthy, locally grown food by empowering Portland residents to share in the harvest and care of urban fruit trees.
 This project stands out as a vibrant hub for social and environmental engagement, transforming excess fruit on city trees—otherwise wasted—into a valuable resource for families in need.
 Throughout the city, volunteers come together in organized Harvesting Parties where half the spots are reserved for low-income participants.
 During these events, thousands of pounds of fruit are gleaned and split evenly between food banks and the volunteers themselves, ensuring that fresh, nutritious food reaches both vulnerable populations and caring community members.
 In addition to harvesting fruit, the project offers hands-on workshops that teach pruning, tree care, and food preservation skills, strengthening community knowledge around sustainable urban agriculture.
 Their work also extends to planting new fruit trees and maintaining community orchards across Portland, enhancing the local green landscape while building resilience.
 Since 2006, the Portland Fruit Tree Project has harvested nearly half a million pounds of fruit, reflecting years of impactful collaboration, environmental stewardship, and food security advocacy.
 With its dual focus on food equity and community empowerment, this initiative presents an inspiring model for sustainable urban living and collective responsibility.

-Here's what people think of Portland Fruit Tree Project
+What people think of Portland Fruit Tree Project, based on reviews

 As of recent, Portland Fruit Tree Project holds a 5-star rating based on 11 reviews.